 Introduction to Buy to Let Mortgages

-If you are looking for advice relating to specific areas of buy to let mortgages then please follow our brief guide over the next few pages as well as making use of our buy to let mortgage calculator and mortgage sourcing tool to find the best rates.
-However, please feel free to contact us to discuss your specific requirements.
+If you are looking for advice relating to specific areas of buy to let mortgages then please feel free to contact us to discuss your specific requirements or alternatively, follow our brief guide over the next few pages as well as making use of our buy to let mortgage calculator and mortgage sourcing tool to find the best rates.

 Buy to Let Mortgages - Deposit

-If you were to approach a bank on a “commercial” basis to buy rental property then they most certainly would be looking for a deposit from you of at least 30% (So if the property was valued at £100,000 then they would require you to fund £30,000 and would lend you £70,000) however at the time of writing, the majority of high street lenders are over-committed in this area and many are no longer willing to lend at all.
-The specialist buy to let mortgage market was born to make it easier for landlords to arrange funding and lenders would only ask for 20-25% deposit.
+Historically, if you were to approach a bank on a ‘commercial’ basis to buy rental property then they most certainly would be looking for a deposit from you of at least 30% (So if the property was valued at £100,000 then they would require you to fund £30,000 and would lend you £70,000).
+As the demand for buying rental properties was booming, specialist lenders saw the potential in the new emerging market and the specialist buy to let mortgage market was born.
+This made it easier for landlords to arrange funding, meaning lenders would only ask for 20-25% deposit.

 During the boom, the market moved on (perhaps too much with hind-sight) and it became commonplace for the required deposit to be only 15%.
 There were even lenders that were willing to accept only 11% deposit however the achievable rental yield tends to drive the amount of deposit required and in essence whether a property is a viable proposition or not to the investor.

-The market appears to have come full circle and following the credit crunch, loan to values have been restricted and deposit requirements vary from lender to lender – Some want 35% deposit, the majority are comfortable at 25% deposit and there are a couple of lenders that will offer 20% deposit (with higher rates and subject to credit score).
+The market has now come full circle and following the credit crunch, Covid pandemic & cost of living crisis with base rate rising significantly to combat rising inflation, loan to values have been restricted and deposit requirements vary from lender to lender although typically, 25% is required subject to status and achievable rental income.
 Realistically, the more deposit that you are able to put down on the proposed purchase then the better rates that will be available to you.

 Buy to Let Mortgages - Rental Yield